gcc-mirror/gcc/gcc/config/mt/mt.md

   [(set_attr "length" "4")
    (set_attr "type" "branch")])

-;; No unsigned operators on Morpho ms1.
+;; No unsigned operators on Morpho mt.
 All the unsigned operations are ;; converted to the signed operations above.